 In addition to, or in place of, Complete Streets plans or resolutions, some communities may enact ordinances that further multi-modal goals.
-For instance, the Traverse City Commission also adopted an amendment to the City Code of Ordinances that requires all vehicles activity than low-density development that is set back from the road behind a large parking lot.
+For instance, the Traverse City Commission also adopted an amendment to the City Code of Ordinances that requires all vehicles (including bicycles) to stop for pedestrians in marked the road behind a large parking lot.
 Access management regulations, meanwhile, can offer opportunities to more safely address the integration of pedestrian and vehicular traffic.
 Regulations affecting these features are thus critical elements of effective Complete Streets planning; and communities that are working to improve multi-modal connections can consider zoning changes that incorporate design features, density, mixed use, sidewalks and other features that enhance walkability.